 2. Praanrakshak Churna

 It is a useful combination of anti-allergy herbs like Bharangi, Kantakari and Shirish which are anti-histaminic in action.
 The other herbs like Vaasa, Dalchini and Madhuyashti break the mucus plug.
 This combination gives excellent results in Asthma, Common Cough and Allergies.

 It is a classical combination of special anti-allergy herbs like Haridra, Neem, Shirish and Ashwagandha.
 It is very effective for all types of allergy and also helps in Asthma, Sneezing, Rhinitis, Sinusitis, Pollen allergy, Dust Allergy and all types of skin allergies.

 4. Curcumin Capsules

 These capsules contain turmeric which is anti-inflammatory and is very effective in allergies and skin diseases.
 Curcumin capsules contain 100% standardized herb extract.
-It is a pack of 60 capsules.

 Where to buy Allergy Care Pack?

 To buy Allergy Care Pack, please visit store.planetayurveda.com/allergy-care-pack.html